-You can get really creative here—as long as it helps you get relevant, new people to view your content, it’s a valid top-of-the-funnel tactic.
+You can get really creative here—as long as it helps you get relevant, new people to view your content, it’s a valid top-of-the-funnel tactic

-The middle-of-the-funnel is all about converting traffic into leads and then nurturing them.
+The middle of the funnel is all about converting traffic into leads and then nurturing them.

 The key is being able to contact them.

-So the main goal of the middle-of-the-funnel is to get as many people as possible from the top-of-the-funnel to give you a piece of contact information that you can use to reach out to them at a later time.
+So the main goal of the middle-of-the-funnel is to get as many people as possible from the top of the funnel to give you a piece of contact information that you can use to reach out to them at a later time.

-Converting traffic into leads could be someone signing up to your email newsletter, scheduling a call, becoming a social media follower, agreeing to receive push notifications, downloading an app, enrolling in a free trial, subscribing to a YouTube channel, etc.
+Converting traffic into leads could be someone signing up for your email newsletter, scheduling a call, becoming a social media follower, agreeing to receive push notifications, downloading an app, enrolling in a free trial, subscribing to a YouTube channel, etc.

 By giving you a piece of contact information, these people are expressing interest in what you do/offer.